Femaref/eve-static/README.md

 # EveStatic

-EveStatic is a gem designed to access the eve online static database dump, and provides conveinience methods, especially for industry calculations.
+EveStatic is a gem designed to access the eve online static database dump, and provides convenience methods, especially for industry calculations.

 ## Installation